2025.10 Bobbin Lace Orchid

 2020.10 Autumn Photo shoot

 The achievement of this autumn month is being able to take better pictures of my first ever knitted Art Deco sweater.
-The autumn leaves serve as a stunning backdrop, which has the magic to make my sweater look nicer.
+The autumn leaves serve as a stunning backdrop, which has the magic to make my sweater look even nicer.
 The knitting pattern is from Art Deco Knits: Creating a Hand-knit Wardrobe Inspired by the 1920s – 1930s by Jemima Bicknell, and the yarn choice is Økologisk Sommeruld from CaMaRose.

 2020.08-09 Secret Projects